-When the heat pump fails to operate the backup heater can serve as an emergency heater and either automatically or non-automatically take over the heat load.
-When auto emergency is set to Automatic and a heat pump failure occurs, the backup heater will automatically take over the heat load.
-When a heat pump failure occurs and auto emergency is set to Manual the domestic hot water and space heating operations will stop and need to be recovered manually.
-The user interface will then ask you to confirm whether the backup heater can take over the heat load or not.
-When the heat pump fails, 1 will appear on the user interface.
-If the house is unattended for longer periods, we recommend that setting [A.5.1.2] Emergency shall be set to Automatic.
+When the heat pump fails to operate, the backup heater and booster heater can serve as an emergency heater and either automatically or non-automatically take over the heat load.

+- When auto emergency is set to Automatic and a heat pump failure occurs: - The backup heater will automatically take over the heat load. - The booster heater will automatically take over the domestic hot water production. - When auto emergency is set to Manual and a heat pump failure occurs, the domestic hot water and space heating operations will stop and need to be recovered manually.
+The user interface will then ask you to confirm whether the backup heater or booster heater can take over the heat load or not.

+When the heat pump fails, $\widehat{\mathbb{U}}$ will appear on the user interface.
+If the house is unattended for longer periods, we recommend to set [A.6.C] Emergency to Automatic.

 Code Description

-[A.5.1.2] N/A Defines whether in an emergency situation the backup heater is allowed to automatically take over the entire heat load or whether manual confirmation is required.
+[A.6.C] N/A Emergency:

 0: Manual (default)

 1: Automatic